ulitmate/ulitmate/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Victor</h1>
 <h3 align="center">I'm a passionate Full Stack Developer who is constantly thinking of new ways to do stuffs.</h3>

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on **[Mental Health APP for ladies](https://gistguard.com/)**
+- 🔭 I'm currently working on **[Mental Health APP for ladies](https://gistguard.com/)**

-- 🌱 I’m currently building **Robotics and Drone Development** for fun.
+- 🌱 I'm currently building **Robotics and Drone Development** for fun.

-- 👯 I’m looking to collaborate on **OpenSource Projects** whenever i am free
+- 👯 I'm looking to collaborate on **OpenSource Projects** whenever i am free
 - 👨‍💻 Not all of my projects are available to the public
 - 📫 How to reach me **victorpeter232@gmail.com**
 - ⚡ Fun fact **I Love Investments and traveling.**

 ## 🚀 Languages and Tools: